caberson/eep-automation-suite/README-EEP.md

 Open up word-tools/student-labels.doc to generate label files.
 NOTE: Use BiauKaiTee if possible.
 5. Use WORD older version.
 Use student-name-labels.docx to create student labels.
-Avery 5164/8164 label template
+Avery US Letter 5164/8164 label template
 	 - Filter by schl_na_len
 	 - Merge to new document
 	 - Inspect new document